Hearing Health

 Thank you for staying with us through this explanation.
 If you’re a new customer, this was likely completed when you installed your phone.
 If you’ve been enjoying ClearCaptions service for some time, we’ll be reaching out to update your account and collect consent.
 Keep a lookout for outreach from our team in the form of email, phone or mail.

-So now you know what the TRS-URD is, what it does, and why it’s important to you and millions of others who can benefit from call captioning.
+So now you know what the TRS-URD is, what it does, and why its important to you and millions of others who can benefit from call captioning.